The things you are passionate about are not random. They are your calling.

 - Fabienne Fredrickson

-Check out our special week long Valentine’s Advocate Tips and Tricks and in-service ideas!
-There are great new movies, books, and documentaries to immerse yourself in.
-It’s an easy way to keep up with your in-service hours and learn something new.
+It’s easy to keep up with your in-service hours and learn something new.
+There are great videos, books, and documentaries to immerse yourself in.
 Don’t forget to log your in-service hours in Optima under the Training Tab.

 Advocate Tips and Tricks